Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: The Proposed

-After warmup SFT, we further fine-tune the LLM using RL to generalize its reasoning and acquire slow-thinking capabilities for time series forecasting.
-In the following sections, we first present the reward design, and then describe the employed reinforcement learning algorithm GRIP.
+After warmup SFT, we further fine-tune the LLM with RL to improve reasoning generalization and enable slow-thinking for time series forecasting.
+We next introduce the reward design and the RL algorithm GRIP.